IamMU/Fancy-Print/CONTRIBUTING.md

 git add --all
 git commit -m "<commit message>"
 ```
 The first command adds all the files or you can add specific files by removing -a and adding the file names.
-The second command gives a message to your changes so you can know in future what changes this commit makes.
+The second command gives a message to your changes so you can know in the future what changes this commit makes.
 If you are solving an issue on original repository, you should add the issue number like #35 to your commit message.
 This will show the reference to commits in the issue.

 <br />

 ## Step 6 : Push code and create a pull request

 You now have a new branch containing the modifications you want in the project you forked.
-Now, push your new branch to your remote github fork.
+Now, push your new branch to your remote GitHub fork.

 ```
 git push origin <feature-branch>
 ```
 Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bug fix to original repository.
-You can open a pull request by clicking on green icon -
+You can open a pull request by clicking on the green icon -

 <p align="center">  <img  src="https://i.imgur.com/aGaqAD5.png">  </p>